Quantum-Accelerators/quacc/docs/user/wflow_engine/wflow_engines2.md

         If you haven't done so yet, make sure you started the Covalent server with `covalent start` in the command-line.

-        Also tell quacc that you wish to use Covalent by running `quacc use parsl` in the command-line.
+        Also tell quacc that you wish to use Covalent by running `quacc set WORKFLOW_ENGINE covalent` in the command-line.

     ```python
     import covalent as ct